Skyemou5/Knowledge-Garden/content/_index.md

 tags: [index]
 ---

+>[!IMPORTANT] This site is under active development.
+Expect some inconsistencies while I work out the bugs.
+Feel free to contact me if you have questions.

 # About This Site
 This website was created in [Obsidian](https://obsidian.md/), a [markdown](https://www.markdownguide.org/) editor focused around knowledge management.
 This website contains a knowledge graph similar to what Obsidian uses in order to help you navigate and find the resources you need.